KeerthiKeswaran/Radiant-AI-Intelligent-X-Ray-Detection/README.md

 ## Overview

-Radiant-AI is structured into a user-friendly interface where users can upload chest X-ray images and receive a diagnosis.
+Probe2Cure is structured into a user-friendly interface where users can upload chest X-ray images and receive a diagnosis.
 The website is built using React for the frontend and FastAPI for the backend, with the core model being a TensorFlow-based CNN.

 ## Architecture